Moduli of Gorenstein Q-homology projective planes: Maximal root types on Enriques surfaces

 In conclusion, according to Lemma \ref{lem:R}, both cases may a priori occur on an Enriques surfaces.
-We will see in \ref{ss2:A_8+A_1} that this indeed gives rise to two distinct cases in practice, but in an unexpected way. \end{Example}
+We will see in \ref{ss2:A_8+A_1} that this indeed gives rise to two distinct cases in practice. \end{Example}

-\begin{Example}[$R=A_7+A_2$] This is the first case from Theorem \ref{thm:31} where we can rule out some gluing since the discriminant forms do not match.
-Namely, if $R=R'$, then we would need to glue $R$ with a vector $h$ of square $h^2=24$.
-However, the generators of the $8$-torsion in the discriminant groups, $a_1^\vee\in A_7^\vee$ and $h/8$, evaluate as

-Since these are not compatible modulo $2\Z$ up to sign, $A_7+A_2$ cannot be embedded primitively into the even unimodular lattice $U+E_8$.